 * Courses with an asterisk are considered essential to “Universal Training” as stated in the Model Policies

 The Task Force is working on creating train-the-trainer courses are launching January 26 in an online format.
 Registration is required as well as completing course preparation.
 Our plan is for each Diocese or Organization will identify at least two Diocesan Trainers, who will become members of a supportive community of practice and learning, and will be equipped and empowered to lead local training.
 Please read more here: https://conta.cc/3LNlVFu

 Safe Church Manager Update

 by Bronwyn Clark Skov for Ordinary Time 2023

-Here is a summary of where we are as we engage the month of July:
+Here is a summary of where we are as we engage the program year in Autumn:

 - The Ordinary Time Update sent June 14 via Constant Contact to those on the Safe Church general distribution list is here:https://conta.cc/3nYL2yY This update includes information about training trainers.

 - The following was recently reported to Executive Council and the Chancellors‘ network meeting.
 In brief: